 My shortcut in this recipe is frozen breaded cauliflower.
 Bake according to package directions until brown and crispy.
 For the sauce, add your favorite buffalo or wing sauce to a small saucepan.
 Add brown sugar and heat over low until the sugar melts.
 Stir to combine.
 Drizzle over the cauliflower and toss to coat.

-Buffalo cauliflower salad is a great vegetarian twist on one of my favorite restaurant salads.
 This veggie-loaded salad comes together easily.
 While the cauliflower bakes in the oven, mix up the buffalo sauce.
 Then whip up the dressing and prep the toppings.
 Don't forget extra blue cheese crumbles on top!

 More salad recipes to try